- Back pain:

 Back pain has become the high price paid by our modern lifestyle and is a startlingly common cause of disability for many Americans, including both active and inactive people.
 Back pain that spreads to the leg is called sciatica and is a very common condition (see below).
 Another common type of back pain is associated with the discs of the spine, the soft, spongy padding between the vertebrae (bones) that form the spine.
 Discs protect the spine by absorbing shock, but they tend to degenerate over time and may sometimes rupture.
 Spondylolisthesis is a back condition that occurs when one vertebra extends over another, causing pressure on nerves and therefore pain.
 Also, damage to nerve roots (see Spine Basics in the Appendix) is a serious condition, called radiculopathy, that can be extremely painful.
 (Source: excerpt from Pain -- Hope Through Research: NINDS)

 Back pain is a symptom that can arise from many causes.
-It can range from...
+It can range from a dull, annoying ache to...
 (Source: excerpt from NINDS Back Pain Information Page: NINDS)

 Back pain has become the high price paid by our modern lifestyle and is a startlingly...
 (Source: excerpt from Pain -- Hope Through Research: NINDS)